neduru-Prasanthi7/Heart-Disease-Prediction/README.md

 ---

 ## 🎯 Objective
-- Predict heart disease risk
+- Predict heart disease detected or not
 - Compare multiple ML classification models
 - Select the best-performing model using ROC–AUC
 - Deploy the model with a web interface